lds217/Hand-Gesture-Regconization-using-small-HGR1-dataset/README.md

 Last year, I visited a charity school in Vietnam for children who are deaf and have disabilities.
 I wanted to find a way to connect with them, and I thought that sign language could be a solution.
 While there are many sign language recognition models out there, I decided to create my own.
 Despite not having access to a powerful PC cluster or a large dataset, I aimed to improve accuracy using a small dataset to see how effective it can be.

 ## This Project
 In this project, I use my experience in Computer Vision and Data Science to push the limits of a small dataset and explore how much accuracy can be achieved.
 I am using ResNet50 for its excellent performance and transfer learning to improve the model's effectiveness.
 The results are noticeable when comparing the 99% accurate ResNet50 model to the 96% fine-tuned model.
+The Resnet50 seems to be too generalized and inefficient.
+However after transfer learning and a little bit of fine-tuning the model works much better!

 ## How to Run
 Start by cloning the repository: